-While smaller than most packs, the Snojo manages to include both a dry storage compartment for food and electronics as well as a wet storage areas for beacons, crampons and probes.
-Like the Snowmad and other packs, the baseplate zips on and off, allowing for quick access into the main compartment.
+While smaller than most packs, the Snojo manages to include both a dry storage compartment for food and electronics as well as a wet storage area for beacons, crampons, and probes.
+Like the Snowman and other packs, the baseplate zips on and off, allowing for quick access into the main compartment.

-Perhaps the backpack’s most notable feature is a full-wrap compression system with glove friendly buckles.
-This system enables both diagonal and A-Frame ski carry as well as vertical snowboard carry option.
+Perhaps the backpack’s most notable feature is a full-wrap compression system with glove-friendly buckles.
+This system enables both diagonal and A-frame ski carry as well as vertical snowboard carry options.
 Just make sure to pack your heavier items at the bottom of the pack to strengthen the A-Frame hold.